iman01/Hello_World_ROS/README.md

+# HelloWorld
-# HelloWorld C++ Ros package to start with, just a talker
+A C++ Ros package to start with, just a talker